esatgozcu/SwiftUI-Animation-Examples/README.md

 # SwiftUI Animation Examples

-### Step by step understand compose animation logic.
+### Step by step understand swiftUI animation logic.

-This repository developed for Compose animation.
+This repository developed for swiftUI animation.
 There are a lot of animation with different concepts.
 You can select what you want and customize what you needed.

 <img width="213" alt="Screenshot 2023-03-23 at 4 55 32 PM" src="https://user-images.githubusercontent.com/35576161/227126400-29ae3282-4c29-4db8-874d-8a0cedd93191.png">